How to avoid the five most common direct marketing mistakes

 Are you marketing to the right person in the company and do they want your services?
 Start with the right list of contacts and you’ve increased your chances of success exponentially.

-The more refined your list of prospects is, the easier it is to market to them.
+The more refined your list of direct client prospects is, the easier it is to market to them.

 Once you’ve narrowed down your chosen sector, size of company, past clients, people who have attended the same events, whoever you’re going for – make sure you send your marketing to the right person.
 If you have an existing relationship with someone, go ahead and tailor your marketing to them.
 Otherwise there’s no point sending marketing to technicians if all the translations are commissioned by the communications department.

 There are two aspects to this.
 First, as in #1 you need a select group of prospects because then it’s easier to talk specifically about their problems and customise your marketing.
 Even if you work for multiple sectors and don’t have a niche, choose a few specific people to target in one campaign.
 Tweak your marketing to a second group in a separate direct marketing campaign.